 Dharmesh Shah of Hubspot stated that after people receive an unsolicited or unwanted outreach by a brand, 85% have a lower opinion of the brand.
 Giving consumers something of value before you take something they value (their time) makes the customer feel as though you’ve rightfully earned their attention.
 A big part of delighting customers today is speaking to them precisely when, where, and how they want to be spoken to as well as treating them like a person, not a brand persona.

 Customers trust other customers.

 Word-of-mouth about your brand is more powerful than ever.
 You can build more trust in a brand from featuring customer testimonials, case studies, and video interviews than you ever could get from marketing blog posts or emails.
 When it comes to influencing potential customers, nothing will ever be as trusted, motivating, or influential as what your current customers say.
 Happy customers are a marketer’s secret weapon for growth.

 3. Leverage video marketing.

 Video marketing was a big topic we heard about from many speakers at INBOUND.
 According to Cisco’s annual VNI report, video will represent 80% of all Internet traffic by 2021.
-There will be nearly 1.9 billion Internet video users by 2021 and they’ll be watching 3 trillion minutes of video per month.
+There will be nearly 1.9 billion Internet video users by 2021.
+They’ll be watching 3 trillion minutes of video per month.
 The same study revealed that live video streamed in real time will grow 15-fold by 2021.
-With an increasing emphasis placed on video by the major online platforms, modern consumers are using video to connect with brands and brands are utilizing video as a powerful storytelling tool.
+So with an increasing emphasis placed on video by the major online platforms, modern consumers are using video to connect with brands and brands are utilizing video as a powerful storytelling tool.